BlinkPay/Blink-Debit-API-Client-Node/README.md

 };

 const qpCreateResponse = client.createQuickPayment(request);
-_logger.LogInformation("Redirect URL: {}", qpCreateResponseredirectUri); // Redirect the consumer to this URL const qpId = qpCreateResponse.quickPaymentId;
+_logger.LogInformation("Redirect URL: {}", qpCreateResponse.redirectUri); // Redirect the consumer to this URL
+const qpId = qpCreateResponse.quickPaymentId;
 const qpResponse = client.awaitSuccessfulQuickPaymentOrThrowException(qpId, 300); // Will throw an exception if the payment was not successful after 5min
 ```